-- 0 No relevant knowledge or understanding. - 1-5 Answers in this band will show limited sociological knowledge and understanding.
+- No relevant knowledge or understanding. - 1 5 Answers in this band will show limited sociological knowledge and understanding.

-Lower in the band, there will be one or two basic quasi-sociological points about society, with major errors and showing minimal understanding of the question or the material presented.
+Lower in the band, there will be one or two basic quasi-sociological points, eg about science, with major errors and showing minimal understanding of the question or the material presented.